DoctorMcKay/node-b2ens/README.md

 - If the file exists remotely but not locally, hides it on B2
 - If the file exists both locally and remotely but the modification times are different, uploads the local copy and overwrites the remote copy
 	- **Note:** It will still upload the local copy even if the remote modification time is newer!

+Local files will **never** be modified.
+This tool is intended to allow you to backup a local directory to Backblaze B2, not to use B2 as a sort of Dropbox.

+B2ENS assumes it has exclusive control over the bucket you configure it to use.
+If you upload files without using B2ENS, they will be hidden (deleted) the next time B2ENS runs.

 # Usage